Celebrity chef Anthony Bourdain found dead in France at 61

 He mixed a coarseness and whimsical sense of adventurousness, true to the rock 'n' roll music he loved.

-"We are constantly asking ourselves, first and foremost, what is the most (messed) up thing we can do next week?" he said in a 2014 interview with The Associated Press.
+"We are constantly asking ourselves, first and foremost, what is the most (messed) up thing we can do next week?" he said in a 2014 interview with the AP.

 Bourdain was reluctant to analyze why his series succeeded.